 Guam-Style Chicken with Red Rice (Tininon Mannok Yan Hineska’ Agaga)

-Marinated with the traditional finadene—a blend of cane vinegar, soy sauce, and aromatics—this succulent grilled chicken is served with annatto-tinged red rice at the food cart PDX 671 in Portland, Oregon.
+Marinated with the traditional Guam-style sauce finadene, a blend of cane vinegar, soy sauce, and aromatics, this succulent grilled chicken is served with annatto-tinged red rice at the food cart PDX 671 in Portland, Oregon.
 This recipe appeared with the story Food of the People.

 - 3 cups soy sauce